3.08 Moving averages explained

 Types of moving averages

-In addition to the types of prices used in the calculation of moving averages, we can also distinguish the averages themselves.
-Moving averages differ in terms of the interpretation of these results and the method of their calculation.
-There are four main types of moving averages that are listed below.
+In addition to the types of prices used to calculate moving averages, we can also classify the averages themselves.
+Moving averages vary in terms of how they interpret the results and how they are calculated.
+Take a look at the four main types of moving averages listed below.

 Exponential Moving Average (EMA)

-This is a moving average that will reflect the price of a certain asset on the market much quicker than the SMA.
-The basic feature of this average is the fact that it attaches more importance to the recent price points than to the older ones.
-So, it is more sensitive and better reflects the current market condition.
+This is a moving average that reflects the price of a specific asset in the market much faster than the SMA.
+The main feature of this average is that it pays more attention to the latest price points than to older ones.
+It is therefore more sensitive and better reflects the current market situation.

-Moreover, EMAs react faster to changes than SMAs.
-The old EMA values gradually lose their importance until they are no longer relevant at all.
-Most often, the EMA index is calculated based on the closing prices of the assets.
+Moreover, the EMA reacts to changes faster than the SMA.
+Old EMA values gradually lose relevance, until eventually they become completely irrelevant.
+Most often, the EMA index is calculated based on the closing prices of assets.

-To calculate EMA, first calculate the multiplier for smoothing (weighting) the EMA.
-This typically follows the formula: [2 ÷ (number of observations + 1)].
+To calculate the EMA, first calculate the multiplier for smoothing (weighting) the EMA.
+This usually follows the formula: [2 / (number of observations + 1)].

-The asset is considered to be in uptrend if the current asset price is above the EMA and if the current asset price is below EMA, then the asset is in downtrend.
+An asset is considered to be in an uptrend if the current asset price is above the EMA.
+Conversely, if the current asset price is below the EMA, then the asset is in a downtrend.

-Moving Averages are an extremely useful tool for technical analysis.
-In addition to determining the current trend, they can indicate its strength as well as serve as support or resistance in order to identify potential buy or sell signals on the market.
+Moving averages are an extremely useful tool for technical analysis.
+In addition to determining the current trend, they can indicate the strength of the trend, and also serve as support or resistance in identifying potential buy or sell signals.

-The possible use of moving averages is presented in the chart below.
-We plot one moving average on the chart and its interpretation is very simple.
-If the price is above the moving average line and it is pointing up, there is an uptrend.
-Similarly, if the price is below the moving average and it is pointing downwards, there is a downward trend.
-Have a look at the chart below to understand it better.
+The possibilities of using moving averages are illustrated in the chart below.
+We plot one moving average on the chart, and its interpretation is very simple.
+If the price is above the moving average line and is pointing upward, there is an upward trend.
+Similarly, if the price is below the moving average and facing down, there is a downward trend.
+Take a look at the chart below to better understand the mechanism just described.

-That is all about moving averages that are used as an indicator in technical analysis.
-In our next lesson, we will explain the application of Fibonacci sequence in technical analysis.
+So much for moving averages, and their indicative role in technical analysis.
+In the next lesson, we will learn about the application of the Fibonacci sequence in technical analysis.

 DISCLAIMER